-Said differently, all of the marketing tasks that are not directly helping engaging clients needs to be stopped and the extra time captured, re-dedicated to support sales goals.
+Said differently, all of the Marketing tasks that are not directly helping engaging clients requires reassessment, and the extra time is re-dedicated to supporting sales goals.

-Chances are if you are not online, intentionally writing, tagging and coordinating the use of keywords and phrases describing your business values, then someone else is already doing it.
-They may even be using your company name and maybe your products names to promote their rankings in returned search results.
+Chances are if you are not online, intentionally writing, tagging, and coordinating the use of keywords and phrases describing your business values; then someone else is already doing it.
+They may even be using your company name and maybe the names of your products to promote their rankings in returned search results.
 To check, run a Google search on a popular, relevant term and see which competitors appear on the first page of results with an "AD" indication located on the lower left side of the search entry.
 These companies are not listing in the top 10 by accident.
 They have approached the topic of Search Engine Optimization (SEO) thoughtfully and are making serious headway.

 Good news!
 It's not too late.

 In the article How to Hire for SEO… In Googles’ Own Words posted

 on February 17, 2017, the author refers to an embedded 11-minute video featuring Maile Ohye, a senior Google developer.
 In the video, Maile goes on to describe how to hire an SEO resource, including requesting, often at a cost, an audit from any potential SEO suitor.
 I suspect any company looking to improve their digital presence is willing to pay for such a service.
 For a guide, plan on 2-3 hours of effort to complete the review.